rcook/attr_initializable/README.md

 # Active Record support

-Works with Active Record 3.2.x natively and Active Record 4.0.x with `protected_attributes` compatibility gem.
+`attr_initializable` Works with Active Record 3.2.x natively and Active Record 4.0.x with the `protected_attributes` compatibility gem and is tested against Ruby versions 1.9.3, 2.0.0 and 2.1.0.

 # Installation